IDragnev/rlox/README.md

 * Instances are created by 'calling' a class name like a function - `MyClass(a, b)`.
 * Constructors are optional - they are special methods with the name `init`.
 If a class has no `init` method, its instances are created with no fields (you can add them later).
 * Methods can use other class methods or fields of this instance through `this`.
+* Classes can inherit from other classes to reuse functionality.
+The syntax is `class SubClass < SuperClass { ... }`
+* In order to call superclass methods, you should use `super`.

 Example:
 ```